-Each year, the partner agencies solicit input on the goals and objectives of the regional process to collaboratively establish the goals and objectives for transportation planning in order to guide ongoing and future transportation investments.
-This is accomplished through:

-- joint meetings of members of the agencies' - governing boards - coordinating the processes for setting project priorities - providing opportunities for meaningful public participation - establishing a clear decision-making structure; and - establishing cooperative interagency staff communication. - Development and transportation plans are integrated to be mutually supportive.
-This is accomplished by working with local municipalities and counties to: - coordinate the integration of transportation planning and land use - preserve adequate right-of-way for future transportation options - ensure that regional needs are addressed; and - coordinate and prioritize transportation investments to achieve a balance of transportation and quality-of-life issues.
+- Each year, input on the goals and objectives of the regional process is solicited and the goals and objectives for transportation planning are collaboratively established to guide ongoing and future transportation investments.
+This is accomplished through: - joint meetings of members of the agencies' governing boards - coordinating the processes for setting project priorities - providing opportunities for meaningful public participation - establishing a clear decision-making structure; and - establishing cooperative interagency staff communication. - Development and transportation plans are integrated so that both are mutually supportive.
+This is accomplished by working with local municipalities and counties to: - coordinate the integration of transportation planning and land use - preserve adequate right-of-way for future transportation options - assure that regional needs are addressed; and - coordinate and prioritize transportation investments to achieve a balance of transportation and quality of life issues.

-The Metropolitan Planning Agreement formally commits DRCOG, RTD and CDOT to work together on transportation planning for the Denver region.
+The Metropolitan Planning Agreement formally commits DRCOG, RTD, and CDOT to work together on transportation planning for the Denver region.